dtonhofer/prolog_notes/README.md

 ![Rule-based Systems](other_notes/fwd_and_bwd_chaining/fwd_and_bwd_chaining.svg)

+This an offshoot from this question on StackOverflow: [Forward and Backward Chaining](https://stackoverflow.com/questions/62376526/forward-and-backward-chaining).
+One error is that CHR does not do backtracking (it is "commited choice" - the backtracking is provided by the calling Prolog system).
+To be corrected!

 ## Truth Values

 Once you think about it, you notice that Prolog is both cheating in pretending that it is working in two-valued logic and also deficient in modeling capabilities by keeping to two-valued logic.
 One day this may be extended!
 See also: [Paraconsistent Logic](https://plato.stanford.edu/entries/logic-paraconsistent/).